zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Gets a revoked certificate (either root, intermediate or leaf) by the given subject and subject key ID attributes.

+Revocation here just means removing it from the ledger.
+If a Revocation Distribution Point (such as RFC5280 Certificate Revocation List) published to the ledger needs to be queried, please use [GET_PKI_REVOCATION_DISTRIBUTION_POINT](#get_pki_revocation_distribution_point).

 - Parameters:
   - subject: `string`  - certificates's `Subject` is base64 encoded subject DER sequence bytes
   - subject_key_id: `string`  - certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`